shubham347/MERN-TODO-APP/README.md

 Installation -> Run npm install and then npm start inside client and server folder.

 Functionalities available : -> User can login and register to TODO App. -> User can View, Add or Delete the TODO note.

+Note : This project have In Memory user's database.